meln5674/kink/README.md

 ### Legacy IPTables

 If your kernel does not support nftables, then you will see errors such as ```Couldn't load match `comment':No such file or directory```, and your cluster will fail to start.
 You can `--set iptables.useLegacy=true` to resolve this.

+### Controlplane Access

+There are currently four supported ways of accessing your cluster's controlplane:

+#### Port-Forwarding

+This is the default method.
+When exporting your kubeconfig, this will be assumed if the other options are not selected.
+With this method, it is assumed that you are running a `kubectl port-forward` on your controlplane service with the same port on both local and remote.
+The `kink port-forward` command will perform this for you, and the `kink exec` and `kink sh` commands will do this in the background before executing your commands.

+#### NodePort

+If you `--set controlplane.service.type=NodePort`, your controlplane service will be given a NodePort.
+You must also then `--set controlplane.nodeportHost` to a hostname that will reliably forward all traffic to the matching NodePort on your host cluster.
+Exporting your kubeconfig with this set will create a new context called `external` with this URL set as the default.

+#### Ingress

+If you `--set controlplane.ingress.enabled`, as well as the [remaining configuration](helm/kink/values.yaml), then an Ingress resource will be created on the host cluster that will direct traffic to your controllplane.
+Note that this requires SSL passthrough, which not all ingress controllers support.
+Exporting your kubeconfig with this set will create a new context called `external` with this URL set as the default.

+#### In-Cluster

+If you wish to access the guest controlplane from within a pod in the host cluster, `--set kubeconfig.enabled=true`.
+This will run a job that will wait for the cluster to become ready, then export a kubeconfig set to use the *.svc.cluster.local hostname into a secret in the host cluster.
+You can then mount this secret into your host cluster pods.

+### NodePorts and LoadBalancers

+If you wish to wish to access NodePort and LoadBalancer type services within the host cluster, you can do so by directly accessing individual pods, or, if a load-balancer for your LoadBalancers is desirable, `--set loadBalancer.enabled=true` to enable an additional component which will dynamically manage a service that will contain all detected NodePorts (including LoadBalancers).

+### Nested Ingress Controllers

+If you wish to utilize Ingress resources in your guest cluster through your host cluster's ingress controller, `--set loadBalancer.enabled=true --set loadBalancer.ingress.enabled=true`.
+This will dynamically create and manage a set of host Ingress resources based on "Class Mappings", which indicate how to get traffic to your guest cluster ingress controller for a given guest cluster ingressClassName.
+Any number of host and guest ingress controllers and classes are supported.
+Currently, only ingress controllers which expose themselves as container hostPorts or as NodePort/LoadBalancer services as supported.
+See [here](helm/kink/values.yaml) for the syntax on defining these mappings.
+Note that you must pick between your guest ingress controller's HTTP or HTTPS port, you cannot choose both due to how ingresses work.
+If you choose HTTP, then your host cluster will terminate TLS, which some services may not tolerate.
+If you choose HTTPS, then your ingress must be set to use SSL passthrough, which your host ingress controller may not support.

+### Other Ingress

+If you wish to use host cluster Ingresses for traffic other than a guest cluster ingress controller, `--set loadBalancer.ingress.enabled=true` like with a nested ingress controller.
+Then, instead of defining `classMapping`s, instead use the [static](helm/kink/values.yaml) section.
+These static ingresses can likewise target a NodePort/LoadBalancer service in the guest cluster, or a container hostPort.
+This can be used, for example, to route traffic to an Istio Gateway.
+The same caveats regarding HTTP/HTTPS ports apply as with nested ingress controllers.

 ### Air-gapped Clusters